parceh/parceh.github.io/_pages/about-cv.md

 # About me

 ## Experience
 I'm a Master (M.Sc.) in Economics at the University of Amsterdam.
 I have 6 years of experience working as a Researcher/Consultant in economic research centers, ministries, and consulting firms in Latin America, Europe, and the U.S..
-In particular,  I've worked at the Universidad del Desarrollo, the Ministry of Social Development of Chile, and the University of Zurich.
+In particular, I've worked in places such as the Ministry of Social Development of Chile, the University of Zurich, and Consultancy Firms.
 ## Expertise
 I enjoy working in the area of governmental and private advisory on topics related to health, employment, and other policies.
 ## Skills